 I’ve received some questions on the zucchini bread about replacing oil with applesauce.
 I don’t recommend it with the zucchini bread or this apple bread.
 The breads end up tasting rubbery without the fat.
 I always use melted coconut oil, but you can use canola or vegetable oil instead.
 There’s only 1/3 cup in the whole recipe.

 I’m also asked about using whole wheat flour instead of all-purpose.
 I haven’t personally tried it, but I don’t expect any issue making the switch.
 Use the same amount of whole wheat flour.
 The bread may taste a little more dense and hearty as a result.
-(I actually have a bunch of recipes made with whole wheat flour including pancakes, banana bread, dinner rolls, pizza crust, chocolate muffins, banana nut muffins, waffles!!)
+(I actually have a bunch of recipes made with whole wheat flour including whole wheat oatmeal pancakes, whole wheat banana bread, whole wheat dinner rolls, whole wheat pizza crust, morning glory muffins, & whole wheat waffles!!)